 Be flexible with your fast and listen to your body.
 If something doesn't feel right and you need to eat, do it!
 Fasting isn't for everyone and can also not be ideal if you have certain health conditions or during certain phases of life like peri-menopause.

-If you are craving starchy carbs, drinking water or tea instead.
-If you need to eat, try a high protein snack such as a handful of nuts, hard-boiled egg, celery with almond butter or hummus.
-Push through those sugar cravings and pretty soon your body won't desire refined sugars anymore.
+If you are craving starchy carbs, try drinking water or tea.
+However if you need to eat, try a high protein snack such as a handful of nuts, hard-boiled egg, celery with almond butter or hummus.
+Push through those sugar cravings and pretty soon your body won't desire refined sugars anymore!

 You can increase your fasting duration as you get more practice and gain greater understanding about what works best for your body.

 Break your fast easy with high fat & protein foods like an egg, bone broth or coffee/tea with coconut oil & butter.
 Avoid starchy carbs as these will spike your blood sugar leading you down a blood sugar rollercoaster.

 Other ways to stimulate cellular regeneration: